kerolloz/go-installer/README.md

 The script does the following steps:

 - checks if you have already installed Go!
-- automatically checks the installed operating system (Linux or Mac)
+- detects the installed operating system (Linux or Mac)
 - detects system architecture (armv6, armv8, amd64, i386)
 - parses[^1] the [golang](https://golang.org/dl) download page to find the latest version of Go that is available for your platform and architecture
-- in case of having **already installed Go**, if the latest and the current version are equal, the script **exits** :wave:
+- in the case of having **Go already installed**, if the latest and the current version are equal, the script will **exit** :wave:
 - downloads[^1] the latest version
-- creates needed folders for workspace and Go binaries
+- creates the needed directories for workspace and Go binaries
 - extracts the files of the downloaded package
 - adds the binaries to PATH environmental variable

 <p align="center">
   <img src="https://media.giphy.com/media/U7PEFPIq1GrgSg4j5j/source.gif" width="80%">
   <blockquote>
       <p align="center">WORKS LIKE A CHARM :rocket:</p>